Healthcare in France

 The network of public healthcare facilities in France is comprehensive, including more than 1,000 regional, university, local and general hospitals.
 The system upholds an exceptionally high standard and places an emphasis on primary care.

-What’s more, the French public healthcare system is generally free of the waiting lists associated with the socialised medical systems found in the UK and Canada.
+The French public healthcare system is generally free of the waiting lists associated with the socialised medical systems found in the UK and Canada.
 Expats will also find that they have plenty of choice when selecting a doctor or specialist in France.

 Expats using the public healthcare system should keep in mind that even though the choice of doctor is left up to the patient, going to the same doctor will assure higher compensation from social security.
 A referral must also be acquired before a specialist is consulted or the state will lower its contribution.
 Certain professionals, such as psychiatrists and dentists, are exceptions to this rule.

 It is worth noting that payment is upfront for some appointments and patients are only reimbursed at a later date.
-However, at pharmacies one only pays for the non-refundable parts of a prescription.

 Private healthcare in France